sheepreak/movies-bdd-ddd/README.md

 ## Roadmap

-[ ] Implement a first BDD test using cucumber, like creating a movie
+[X] Implement a first BDD test using cucumber, like creating a movie

 [ ] Implement the case where this test works by implementing through domain and repository

+## Notes